 In the 15th century, the abbey suffered from the Hussite wars and the war for the Czech Crown.
 Faced with the threat of Turkish invasion in 1529, the abrupt demolition of the abbey began, as feared monastery could become the suport of the invaders.
 The material obtained from the demolition was used, among others, to pave the way of New Market in Wrocław and to build the house of Heinrich Rybisch.
 Sculptures in 1529 were built in the facade of the hospital All Saints and the tower of Nicholas Gate.
 In 1546, the abbey portal was placed in the south facade of the St. Mary Magdalene cathedral in Wrocław.

 The abbey has not survived to modern times.
 The remaining, few Ołbin monuments are currently located in the National Museum in Wrocław and the Museum of Architecture in Wrocław.
-They come in two phases.
+They come from two phases.
 The first Benedictine phase from the 2nd quarter of the twelfth century consisted of 5 column heads, 2 busts of saints and the foundation tympanum.
 The second, the Norbertan phase from the end of the twelfth century include: a portal built in the facade of the St. Mary Magdalene cathedral, two archivolts from this portal and a tympanum depicting the cross.

 Website wikipedia.org, Opactwo św.
 Wincentego na Ołbinie.